Published By Janet Gershen-Siegel at August 2nd, 2017

 You need to itemize and be specific about what is wrong.

-That is, if you have a bill for five separate articles and the credit reporting agency thinks you only paid for two of them, you will need to spell out exactly which line items you are showing receipts for.
+That is, if you have a bill for three separate articles and the credit reporting agency thinks you only paid for two of them, you will need to spell out exactly which line items you are showing receipts for.

 Get your business’s PAYDEX report at: www.dnb.com/about-us/our-data.html.
 Get your company’s Experian report at: www.businesscreditfacts.com/pdp.aspx?pg=SearchForm.
 And get your Equifax corporate credit report at: www.equifax.com/business/credit-information.

 Disputing credit report errors generally means you mail a paper letter with copies of any proof of payment with it.
 These are documents like receipts and cancelled checks.
 Never send the original copies.
 Always send copies and retain the originals.

 Fixing credit report mistakes also means you specifically detail any charges you challenge.
 Make your dispute letter as crystal clear as possible.
 Be specific about the concerns with your report.
 Use certified mail so that you will have proof that you sent in your dispute.